CrankOne/ncrm/README.md

 ## Event Loop

-Main thread usually spends most of its time waiting for conditional variable steering event queue. *Events* are key presses, content updates requestests, etc. An event usually provokes some updates on the content shown.
+Main thread usually spends most of its time waiting for conditional variable steering *event queue*. *Events* are key presses, content updates requestests, etc. An event usually provokes some updates on the content shown by pushing an event to *event queue*.

 ## Extensions